-Assessments are made in line with the school assessment policy.
-NFER tests are carried out termly to support assessment of reading and regular internal moderations using writing exemplars ensures accurate assessments in writing.
-Reading and writing results are regularly updated using the online assessment tool, Classroom Monitor, and targeted children identified in pupil progress review meetings.
-Teachers use assessment for learning to ensure planning is based on prior attainment and that pupils know what they need to do to achieve the next steps.
+Writing: NFER tests are carried out termly to assess grammar and spelling.
+Regular internal moderations using writing exemplars are used to ensure accurate assessments in writing and to identify next steps for medium term planning.

+Reading and writing results are regularly updated using the online assessment tool, FFT, and targeted children identified in pupil progress review meetings.

 Teachers report to parents twice a year at parents' evenings and in the annual report to parents.
 Children are assessed on entering the school and are formally assessed at the end of each key stage, as well as at the end of EYFS.
 Marking is in line with the school marking and feedback policy.